 We do not consider it volunteering if the placement is a requirement of your course, or if it is for a for-profit organisation as this is considered an unpaid internship.
 Please also be aware that any down-time you have whilst volunteering, such as time spent sleeping, cannot be used on the V-Record (especially relevant to volunteering like Scout/Guide camps or residential trips)

 Course requirements can include work placement (such as in a school, hospital or sports club) or work experience that you must complete that is part of a module or in order to get onto a course.

 Any work you do extra to this can be counted.
 For example, helping at an after school club because you must complete a piece of work for a beyond the classroom module is not classed as volunteering, but if you carried on helping at the club after completing the requirements for the module, these hours can be counted towards a V-Record.

 Worcester Students' Union is a registered charity, and therefore any volunteer hours you complete for us can be counted towards a V-Record.
-Examples can include Freshers' Crew, StARs and commitees of clubs/societies
+Examples can include SU Crew and commitees of clubs/societies

 Everything you do as part of these roles counts as volunteering, so you are probably doing a lot more volunteering then you realise!

 - Sports and Society Committee Members